 What’s the Weather like in Banff in January?

-January in Banff is the perfect time to hit the slopes at Lake Louise, Mt.
+January in Banff is the perfect time to hit the slopes at the Banff ski resorts, which are Lake Louise, Mt.
 Norquay, and Banff Sunshine.
-Outside of the few days around the New Year celebrations, the ski resorts are quiet as it is not peak season, and there are no holiday crowds.
+Outside of the few days around the New Year celebrations, the ski resorts are relatively quiet as it is not peak season, and there are not much for holiday crowds yet.

 Like we said, it’s cold and snowy.
-Average daytime temperatures are -5°C, and the nights drop to around -10°C. Despite the cold, there’s plenty of sunshine and not a lot of wind.
-Crisp, cool conditions for winter sports, we’d say.
-That being said, we receive chinooks in the winter, where temperatures fluctuate between mild winter temperatures and extreme ones that reach below -30°C.
+Average daytime temperatures in Banff in January are around -5°C, and the nights drop to around -10°C. Despite the cold, there’s plenty of sunshine and not a lot of wind.
+Expect crisp and cool conditions for winter sports, we’d say.
+That being said, we receive chinooks in the winter, where temperatures fluctuate between mild and extreme temperatures below -30°C.

 It’s essential to pack for an Alberta winter if you’re visiting during these times.
 Don’t visit Banff expecting it to be warm.